-Gluten cross-contamination is no laughing matter and can greatly impact the health of someone following a strict, medically necessary gluten-free diet.
-In this article, I explain cross-contamination and the 10 most important things you need to know about it when you have celiac disease or non-celiac gluten sensitivity.
+Gluten cross-contamination is no laughing matter and can significantly impact the health of someone following a strict, medically necessary gluten-free diet.
+In this article, I explain cross-contamination and share 31+ potential sources of gluten cross-contamination in the home, restaurants, and grocery stores.
 This article contains affiliate links.
 Please see my disclosures.

 If you’ve been in the gluten-free community long enough, chances are you’ve heard the “cross-contamination” buzzword.